kel1y/Personal-wallet/README.md

 ## Deployment

-This application is deployed on [Vercel](https://vercel.com).
+This application is deployed on [Render](https://render.com).
+You can view the live version here: (https://personal-wallet-vg6a.onrender.com/)

-## Future Improvements

-- Implement report generation feature
-- Add subcategories for more detailed expense tracking
-- Integrate with a database for data persistence
-- Add user authentication

 ## Contributing